afrohner/MSQE_25/README.md

 [VIEW PROJECT as Powerpoint Slides HERE](https://afrohner.github.io/MSQE_25/ECON_561_Midterm_PDF_AF.pdf)

-Project 2: Develop a Marketing Campaign for a Non-Profit organization The data set contained financial metrics of 593 corporations (2029 total observations).
+Project 2: Develop a Marketing Campaign for a Non-Profit organization The data set contained demographic, financial, and donation data of 8,009 individuals.
 Students were challenged to observe the statistical properties of a large data set and engineer/select features that would be used in competing models.
+Students were challenged to correctly *classify* individuals likely to Donate to the non-profit, and *predict* the donation amount.
+Students were required to synthesis the modeling results and provide a recommended model deployment strategy for the non-profit to enhance the effectiveness of their direct marketing campaign *(Note: this was a group project where I collaborated with 2 other students)*

 Competing models included:
-  - Regularized Models (Elastic Net, LASSO, Ridge)
+  - Neural Network
+  - Bootstrap Forest
+  - Logistic Regression
+  - XGBoost
   - OLS
-  - PLS
-  - KNN
-  -

 [VIEW PROJECT as Word Doc HERE](https://afrohner.github.io/MSQE_25/ECON_561_Final_Presentation_SL_FM_AF.pdf)

 ---